PerfectlySoft/PerfectDocs/guide/StORM-MySQL.md

 `update(data: [(String, Any)], idName: String = "id", idValue: Any)` - Updates the row with the specified data, with a primary key value, and an optional idName column name.

-`update(cols: [String], params: [Any], idName: String, idValue: Any)` -  Updates the row by spefifying data as matching arrays of column names, and the associated value.
+`update(cols: [String], params: [Any], idName: String, idValue: Any)` -  Updates the row by specifying data as matching arrays of column names, and the associated value.
 A primary key value, and an idName column name are also required.

 ### Upserts

-`upsert(cols: [String], params: [Any], conflictkeys: [String])` - Inserts the row with the specified data, on conflict (conflickkeys columns) it will perform an update.
+`upsert(cols: [String], params: [Any], conflictkeys: [String])` - Inserts the row with the specified data; on conflict (conflictkeys columns) it will perform an update.

 ### SQL Statements